eleev/ios-learning-materials/README.md

 # iOS-Learning-Materials
 List of articles, web-resources, tutorials, `Stack Overflow` and `Quora` Q&A, `GitHub`code repositories and useful resources that I learnt or/and planning to learn.
 All the resources are split into sub-categories which simlifies navigation and management.
 Feel free to use and suggest something to learn (iOS related of course 😜).
-You may see some non-directly related topics such as `Computer Graphics` or `Design Patterns` - these are actually related, in some ways, to `iOS` development, but in a much broader way.
+You may see some non-directly related topics such as `Computer Graphics`, `Machine Learning` or `Design Patterns` - these are actually related, in some ways, to `iOS` development, but in a much broader way.

 ## ARKit